adobe/aepsdk-messaging-ios/Documentation/sources/push_notification/display-rich-push-notification.md

             return nil
         }

-        // do not attach anything if its not a valid URL guard let attachmentURL = URL(string: attachmentString) else {
+        // do not attach anything if it is not a valid URL guard let attachmentURL = URL(string: attachmentString) else {
             return nil
         }